Civil ceremony wedding venues are hugely popular throughout the UK. However, what exactly does it mean to be a licensed wedding venue?

 It’s not just mansion houses or castles that can be approved wedding venues - approved premises can include everything from hotels and restaurants to zoos, aquariums, treehouses and caves!
 If they’re on our civil ceremony venue list, then you can legally marry there.
-However, don’t assume that more traditional venues always have a civil ceremony license.
+However, don’t assume that more traditional venues always have a civil ceremony licence.
 It costs wedding venues money to apply for a license, so some just host humanist or spiritual ceremonies, or simply host wedding receptions rather than ceremonies.

 What are the requirements for an approved wedding venue?

-The local council determine if wedding venues are suitable for a civil ceremony license.
+The local council determine if wedding venues are suitable for a civil ceremony licence.
 This includes whether or not they’re in a safe and reasonable state for members of the public, and if they meet fire safety regulations.
 The venue must also be regularly available to the public for the purpose of conducting marriage ceremonies.
 This is why private homes can’t be approved for a civil ceremony license.
 If you’re hoping to marry on private land, in a back garden or a large home that isn’t available to the public, you’ll need to hold your legal ceremony in a register office instead.

 Can I have a civil ceremony outside?

-If you want to tie the knot in an outdoor wedding ceremony, then your wedding venue will need a separate civil ceremony license for this.
+If you want to tie the knot in an outdoor wedding ceremony, then your wedding venue will need a separate civil ceremony licence for this.
 The legal elements of the ceremony must also take place in a fixed and permanent structure, such as a wooden gazebo or pagoda.
 This means that you can’t legally marry under a floral arch, on an open beach or in woodland, for example.
-Don’t presume that any permanent fixture in a wedding venue’s garden will be automatically covered by a civil ceremony license.
-Venues need to purchase licenses for separate structures.
+Don’t presume that any permanent fixture in a wedding venue’s garden will be automatically covered by a civil ceremony licence.
+Venues need to purchase licences for separate structures.
 If you want to know if you can get married in a garden, search our ‘Outdoor wedding ceremony’ filter or simply enquire with your chosen wedding venue.